 - a.
 Boys' hair must not be any longer than would reach over their shirt collar in the back. - b.
-Boy's sideburns are to be no longer than the bottom of the ear. - c.
+Boy's sideburns are to be no longer than the bottom of the ear.

+- c.
 No facial hair is allowed on boys.
 Must be clean shaven upon arrival to camp grounds. - d.
-No jams or short pants are allowed on the boys. - e.
-Jerseys and proper sporting attire (i.e. wind pants or sweat pants) may be worn during recreation time, but not to classes or services. - f.
+No pajamas or short pants are allowed outside of the dorms. - e.
+Jerseys and proper sporting attire (i.e. wind pants or sweat pants) may be worn during recreation time, but not to classes or services.
+Hats should not be worn by males in services. - f.
 No plain white tee shirts may be worn by boys or girls as outer apparel. - g.
 Jewelry of any kind is prohibited on the campgrounds.
 (Example: necklaces, earrings, wrist or ankle bracelets, etc.) - h.
 Makeup is not allowed to be worn at any time. - i.
-Shirts, blouses, and dresses are to have at least a standard short sleeve, which is defined as coming at least midway between the shoulder and elbow. - Girls' dress must be modest, not revealing or exposing the body immodestly by slits, low necklines, or thin, see-through material.
+Shirts, blouses, and dresses are to have at least a standard short sleeve, which is defined as coming at least midway between the shoulder and elbow. - j.
+Girls' dress must be modest, not revealing or exposing the body immodestly by slits, low necklines, or thin, see-through material.
 All dresses should at minimum cover the collar bone to maintain modesty. - k.
 All shirts worn by both boys and girls should be a minimum of waist length when hands are raised. - I. Dresses and skirts must be to the knee when sitting down.
-No slits should be above the knee.
+No slits should be above the knee. - m.

-- m.
 No sleeveless or cap sleeve dresses or blouses. - n.
-No steel cleats of any type shall be worn at camp. - Clothing that explicitly or implicitly promotes racism, sexism, sexual actions, profanity, tobacco, drugs, alcohol or hatred toward a certain group of people will not be allowed.
+No steel cleats of any type shall be worn at camp. - o.
+Clothing that explicitly or implicitly promotes racism, sexism, sexual actions, profanity, tobacco, drugs, alcohol or hatred toward a certain group of people will not be allowed.